sakib-h/quad-technical-test/README.md

-# Project Name
+# Project Name: Quad-Technical-Test

 ## Overview

 This project serves as the frontend implementation of a website developed using Next.js.
-It fulfills the requirements outlined by [Company Name] for an internship role.
+It fulfills the requirements outlined by quadtheoryltd for an internship role.
 The project involves the development of the website's front end, integrating various design elements provided by the company.

 ## Dependencies